gflaminio3/laravel-api-starter/README.md

-# API Starter kit
+# API Starter Kit
+This starter project uses Laravel Framework 11.28.1

+# Changelog
+All notable changes to this project will be documented in this file.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Changes
+## [1.0.1] - 2024-10-19

-- Set the `SESSION_DRIVER` to `array` to enforce stateless behaviour in the API.
+### Added
+- Added SemVer compliant changelog.
+- Updated composer packages.

-## Scripts
+## [1.0.0] - 2024-10-12

-This repository comes with some pre-defined composer scripts to help you keep your code in check:
+### Added
+- Pre-defined composer scripts:

-- `composer lint` Run Laravel Pint in test mode on your code.
+    - `composer lint`: Run Laravel Pint in test mode on your code.
-- `composer pint` Run Laravel Pint in fix mode on your code.
+    - `composer pint`: Run Laravel Pint in fix mode on your code.
-- `composer stan` Run PHPStan on your code for static analysis.
+    - `composer stan`: Run PHPStan for static analysis on your code.
-- `composer test` Run PestPHP on your code for your test suite.
+    - `composer test`: Run PestPHP on your test suite.

+### Changed
+- Set the `SESSION_DRIVER` to `array` to enforce stateless behavior in the API.